 mydestination (as above), all should be well.
 I would also suggest clearing out

 newaliases so that the changes take effect) but it is not strictly necessary.

 On to virtual reality.
-We need to tell Postfix which domains to handle as virtual domains and how it should save mail for the virtual users.
-We should tell it which users to recognise and and which to reject.
+I need to tell Postfix which domains to handle as virtual domains and how it should save mail for the virtual users.
+I should tell it which users to recognise and and which to reject.
 I need to inform it of any virtual aliases and where and how to save the mail.
 Let’s take it one thing at a time.

 mydestination for virtual domains.
 It simply lists the domains that Postfix will attempt virtual delivery for.
 As I hinted previously, if a domain is listed in both

-Every domain for which you intend to create actual real life email accounts for should be listed here (multiple domains separated by commas).
-If you have any ‘shadow domains’, i.e. domains for which all email addresses should be aliases for email addresses on another domain (say @stuffandstuff.net for @stuffandstuff.com) you should hold on to them as we will get to that later.
+Every domain which I intend to create actual real life email accounts for should be listed here (multiple domains separated by commas).
+The exception is what we could call ‘shadow domain accounts’, i.e. domains for which all email addresses should be aliases for email addresses on another domain (say @acorp.net for @acorp.com).
+Those will be dealth with elsewhere.

 virtual_mailbox_domains = acorp.com, bcorp.com

 So much for the domains, what about the individual accounts?
 The naming of postfix settings is probably obvious to it’s developers but it really doesn’t help users when you have three almost identical sounding settings and trying to remember which one does what.
 The good things is that all settings to do with your virtual domains begin with

 virtual_mailbox_maps.
 What you are mapping are email accounts to local file paths, i.e. where the email for that particular account should be stored.
 This setting does not detail the mappings; it just tells postfix where (in a database, a text file, a service, …) it can find them.
 Like aliases before we simply put these settings into it’s own text file.

 virtual_mailbox_maps = hash:/etc/postfix/virtual_mailbox_maps